 The three most well known sex hormone are estrogen, progesterone, and testosterone.
 Although we often think that estrogen and progesterone are female hormones and testosterone is a male hormone, women and men have both.

-Three common causes of of high estrogens are:
+Three common causes of high estrogens are:

 1) Xeno-estrogens.
 Many synthetic chemicals, (especially plastics) mimic estrogen.
 These synthetic xeno-estorgens are much more powerful than the estrogen made in the body, and there are currently no tests for them.
 The best way to eliminate xeno-estrogens is to avoid them, by reducing exposure to toxins, and never heating food in plastic.
-Plastics are full of these compounds, which when heated, will leak into food. [janet lang - can just quote seminar if not written 87]
+Plastics are full of these compounds, which when heated, will leak into food.

 2) Poor liver function.
 If the liver is sluggish, and unable to get detoxify estrogens out of the body, estrogens will accumulate.
 This is true for both estrogens made by our own body (endogenous estrogens) and estrogens we have made outside of our bodies (xeno-estrogens).